Sonobeat Milestones I: The '60s

 Bach-Yen sessionJanuary 13, 1968

 The Michael Stevens IV lays down the instrumental backing tracks for Vietnamese songbird Bach-Yen's Magali and What Now My Love; Bach-Yen records her vocal overdubs in the same session, singing Magali in French.
-The Michael Stevens IV is the house band at Club Seville in the Sheraton Crest Inn in downtown Austin, where the sessions are held.
+The Michael Stevens IV is the house band at The Club Seville in the Sheraton Crest Inn in downtown Austin, where the sessions are held.
 Bach-Yen's master tapes are put aside for several months while Sonobeat decides whether to "sweeten" the tracks with an orchestral arrangement overdub.

 Shiva's Headband "re-do" sessionFebruary 11, 1968

-Shiva's Headband, featuring an amplified violin played by band co-founder Spencer Perskins, re-records the basic instrumental tracks for two original songs, Kaleidoscoptic and There's No Tears, during off-hours at Vulcan Gas Company.
+Shiva's Headband, featuring an amplified fiddle played by band co-founder Spencer Perskins, re-records the basic instrumental tracks for two original songs, Kaleidoscoptic and There's No Tears, during off-hours at Vulcan Gas Company.
 This is a do-over of the first session with the band held two months earlier at the Vulcan.
 Both the instrumental backing tracks and the vocal overdubs are recorded in the same session.
-Sonobeat producers Bill Josey Sr. and Rim Kelley intend to release the Shiva's Headband single and have lacquers cut and a handful of 45 RPM test pressings made, but the band is dissatisfied with the recording quality, so release plans are scrapped and the tapes shelved.
+Sonobeat producers Bill Josey Sr. and Rim Kelley intend to release Shiva's single and have lacquers masters cut and a handful of 45 RPM test pressings made, but the band is dissatisfied with the recording quality, so release plans are scrapped and the tapes shelved.

 Building the custom 10-input portable mixerFebruary & March 1968